tigera/docs/calico-enterprise/reference/anomaly-detection.mdx

 ID: `http_verbs`.
 Looks for the services that sent HTTP requests with rare verbs, like `HEAD`, `CONNECT`, `OPTIONS`.
 May indicate an attempt to exploit or enumerate web service behaviour.

-#### IP sweep

-ID: `ip_sweep`.
-Looks for pods in your cluster that are sending packets to many destinations.
-May indicate an attacker has gained control of a pod and is gathering reconnaissance on what else they can reach.

 #### Port scan